jamiesonbecker/formplode.js/README.md

 Formplode is two simple jQuery plugins that:

 1. Scrape an entire form for you and return all the inputs/checkboxes/textareas/radio buttons in a JSON dictionary!
+    No more messing with .val()!

 2. Re-populate the same HTML form with the data after loading from the server (doing the right thing with checkboxes and radios!)
+No more messing with .val()!

 Scrape a form for values
 ------------------------

+Here's how to scrape a form for its values and get them back in a nice JSON dictionary, with the keys being the "name" attributes for the input/radios/etc, and the values being, of course, the values entered on the form.
+(Note: unlike the horrible HTML defaults, where absence or presence of a "checked" attribute indicates false or true, this actually converts checkboxes to boolean true/false values!)

     // this is our old data that needs to be updated from the form myform